Kamaro-Engineering/robotics-introduction/assignment1_leds/README.md

 robot.set_led(0, True)
 ```

 Woohoo, the LED turned on!
-Now you should try to turn of the led after it was on for 2 seconds.
+Now you should try to turn off the led after it was on for 2 seconds.

 Hint: there is a 'time' module in python which might has a handy method.